THE role of the college president has no parallel in the modern business world.

 “Presidents approach their job with the expectation that they’ll be judged on what they can finish,” said the president of a private university.
 “They think, ‘I’ll only be here five years, so I should only focus on what I can do in that time before I move on.’
 They run their schools like pseudo-corporations.
 It’s short-term thinking.
 You might satisfy the immediate issue of the day, but this is unsustainable as a model.”

-This short-term thinking surfaces in a variety of ways, including academic programming tied to the current job market; technology purchases that simply patch rather than solve problems; enrollment plans that ignore demographic shifts among students; fundraising that focuses on immediate dollars rather than building a pipeline for future commitments; and strategic plans that are completely rewritten each time a new president is installed.
+This short-term thinking surfaces in a variety of ways, including academic programming tied to the current job market; technology purchases that simply patch rather than solve problems; enrolment plans that ignore demographic shifts among students; fundraising that focuses on immediate pounds rather than building a pipeline for future commitments; and strategic plans that are completely rewritten each time a new president is installed.

 “Presidents need courage to make bets on the long term, while telling the short-term story that creates ongoing support they need,” said the president of a public land-grant university.